JuliaStats/Distributions.jl/docs/src/truncate.md

 # Truncated Distributions

-The package provides the `truncated` function which creates the most appropriate distribution to represente a truncated version of a given distribution.
+The package provides the `truncated` function which creates the most appropriate distribution to represent a truncated version of a given distribution.